renzol2/airport-pathfinder/DEVELOPMENT.md

 Week of 12/7/20

-In the third week of the project, we finished our implementation of A* search by refactoring the original Graph implementation and using latitude/longitude coordinates as a heuristic.
+In the third week of the project, we finished our implementation of Dijkstra's algorithm and A* search by refactoring the original Graph implementation and using latitude/longitude coordinates as a heuristic.
 We also implemented better command line functionality to our application, allowing the user to choose parameters for our BFS and A* functions.
+Finally, as a group, we imported CATCH testing library into our project and wrote test cases for each of our three algorithms.